 Install with caution: Avoid installing any software from outside your workplace that is not approved or administered by your company.
 Unauthorized programs have the potential to create security vulnerabilities.

-Keep strong passwords: A strong password is at least 8 characters or more, and contains a combination of uppercase letters, lowercase letters, numbers, and symbols.
+Keep strong passwords: If you must use a password, use a strong one.
+A strong password is at least 13 characters or more, and contains a combination of uppercase letters, lowercase letters, numbers, and symbols.
 Change passwords regularly and do not reuse old passwords or passwords that you are currently using in other places.
 For more password tips, see Protect your passwords.

 Click carefully: Be mindful of suspicious links.
 They can appear in email, tweets, posts, online ads, messages, or attachments, and sometimes disguise themselves as known and trusted sources.